 Promotional feature

-Part of the historic Masi winery group, innovative Prosecco producer Canevel’s Setàge: an elegant, Extra Dry expression of the Valdobbiadene Superiore DOCG, is not to be missed.
+Part of the historic Masi winery group, innovative Prosecco producer Canevel lifts the lid on the technique behind its elegant Extra Dry Prosecco Valdobbiadene Superiore DOCG, Setàge.

 Not all bubbles are made equally.
-There are many ways to create sparkling wine, and not all are as innovative as the process used to make Setàge from Canevel, a prestigious Prosecco which offers a sense of place and an expression of restrained elegance with every sip.
+There are many ways to create sparkling wine, and not all are as innovative as the process used to make Canevel Setàge, a prestigious Prosecco that offers a sense of place and an expression of restrained elegance with every sip.

-With its roots in the celebrated Valdobbiadene Conegliano DOCG in northern Italy, Canevel is a ‘château’ property in the historic heart of the Prosecco winemaking region which has been making elegant sparkling wines since 1979.
+With its roots in the celebrated Valdobbiadene Conegliano DOCG in northern Italy, Canevel is a ‘château’ property that has been making elegant sparkling wines in the historic heart of the Prosecco winemaking region since 1979.

-‘Canevel’ translates as ‘little winery’ in the local dialect, and the winery can be found on a hill among the Glera vines, the main grape variety used for Prosecco from this special part of the world.
-Since its inception more than 45 years ago, premium Prosecco has been the name of the game for Canevel, and it’s been pushing the envelope ever since in terms of quality and innovation.
+‘Canevel’ translates as ‘little winery’ in the local dialect, and the winery can be found on a hill among the Glera vines, the main variety used for Prosecco.
+Since Canevel’s foundation more than 45 years ago, premium Prosecco has been the name of the game for the producer, which has been pushing the envelope ever since in terms of quality and innovation.

 From the outset, the winemaking team have controlled the entire production process from vineyard to bottle, with a focus on producing premium Prosecco and an eye on sustainability as well as longevity.